 XI.
-FINALITY; NO APPEAL
+FINALITY; APPEAL; SEVERABILITY

-- A. The Court's decision regarding whether a Violation has been committed and the Court's imposition of a penalty in accordance with this Ordinance shall be final when issued and may not be appealed. - B. If a Tribal Member fails to pay the monetary sanctions imposed by the Tribal Court within thirty (30) days after entry of the Tribal Court's judgment, the amount of the sanctions shall be offset against the Tribal Member's distributions of tribal revenues until paid in full, without interest. - C. If a non-member fails to pay the monetary sanctions imposed by the Tribal Court within thirty (30) days after entry of the Tribal Court's judgment, the amount of the sanctions shall be offset against any money that the Tribe may otherwise owe to the non-member until paid in full, without interest.
-In addition, to the extent allowed by law, the Tribe may seek to enforce the judgment through the state court system.
+- A. The Tribal Court's Judgment may be appealed in the manner set forth in the Morongo Rules of Court. - B. If a Tribal Member fails to pay the monetary sanctions imposed by the Tribal Court within thirty (30) days after entry of the Tribal Court's or Appellate Court's judgment, the amount of the sanctions shall be offset against the Tribal Member's distributions of Tribal revenues until paid in full, without interest. - C. If a Non-Member fails to pay the monetary sanctions imposed by the Tribal Court within thirty (30) days after entry of the Tribal Court's judgment, the amount of the sanctions shall be offset against any money that the Tribe may otherwise owe to the Non-Member until paid in full, without interest.
+In addition, to the extent allowed by law, the Tribe may seek to enforce the judgment through the State court system. - D. Upon request by a Tribal Member Violator, the Morongo Tribal Court reserves the authority to modify any court order where the Violator provides evidence that their presence at an Enterprise or Common Area poses no threat to the health, safety, economic viability, or welfare of the Reservation. - E. The provisions of this Ordinance are severable.
+If any part or provision hereof is held void by Tribal or Federal court or Federal Agency, the decision of the Court or Agency so holding shall not affect or impair any remaining provisions of the Ordinance.